Cawood Ledford: Legacy

 Perhaps because of the success of the University of Kentucky's men's basketball program, Ledford is generally best remembered as a basketball announcer.
 In a 2001 dedication, the University of Kentucky named its basketball court at Rupp Arena in Ledford's honor.
 The words "Cawood's Court" and a radio microphone are painted on the floor in commemoration.
 The microphone is located at the sideline opposite the scorer's table close to where Ledford broadcast games.

 Cawood Ledford was inducted into the Kentucky Athletic Hall of Fame in 1987.
 He won three Eclipse Awards for outstanding coverage of thoroughbred racing.
 He was also named Kentucky's Sportscaster of the Year a record 22 times.

 Ledford is generally considered among the finest play-by-play commentators in the history of American sports broadcasting and is highly esteemed by his peers.
-In the 2021 SEC Storied film "More Than a Voice" an SEC broadcaster quoted the University of Tennessee's longtime play-by-play announcer John Ward who felt that Ledford was the greatest play-by-play announcer in the history of broadcasting.
+In the 2021 SEC Storied film More Than a Voice, an SEC broadcaster quoted the University of Tennessee's longtime play-by-play announcer John Ward who felt that Ledford was the greatest play-by-play announcer in the history of broadcasting.
 The broadcaster spoke for his colleagues in saying that if one were forced to choose just one broadcaster to call a game, Ledford was the choice.

 Ledford was and remains a much beloved and respected figure in Kentucky, in college basketball, in college football, and in horse racing.

 Commenting on Ledford's legacy after his death, longtime friend and Lexington-based CEO of Host Communications, Jim Host, said "Cawood was the ultimate in genteel class.
 He exuded a quiet confidence, but always remembered who he was, where he came from and who he worked for."
 In 1992, Host Communications published Cawood Ledford's autobiography, Hello Everybody, This is Cawood Ledford, as told to sportswriter and author Billy Reed.

-During the Summer of 2014, Kentucky announced that its multi-team event will be called the Cawood Ledford Classic.
-Previously, this event was known as the Keightly Classic.
-The Cawood Ledford Classic has 5 participants for 2014, including Kentucky, Grand Canyon, Texas-Arlington, Montana State and Buffalo.
+During the Summer of 2014, Kentucky announced that its multi-team event would be called the Cawood Ledford Classic, in tribute to Ledford.
+Previously, this event was known as the Keightley Classic, in honor of Bill Keightley, Kentucky's longtime equipment manager.
+The Cawood Ledford Classic had 5 participants for the event, including Kentucky, Grand Canyon, Texas-Arlington, Montana State and Buffalo.
+Kentucky won each of their four games against these opponents.